What is Domestic Violence in New Jersey?

 In the story, your boyfriend will be prosecuted for the assault (and other qualifying criminal charges) either in your local Municipal Court or if more severe in the Criminal Part of the Superior Court.
 Your boyfriend will likely face a conviction if you assist the prosecutor.
 Let’s say you refused to press charges and don’t show up to court to help the prosecutor convict your boyfriend.
 The police can interview your boyfriend and take his statement.
 If he admits to hitting you, the prosecutor may not need your assistance to convict your boyfriend.
 They can do it just with his own words.

-If you involve our domestic violence lawyer in the case from its inception, he will use the FRO trial or the allouction in the criminal case to lay the foundation for a subsequent U-Visa or VAWA application for my client.
+If you involve our New Jersey domestic violence lawyer in the case from its inception, he will use the FRO trial or the allocution in the criminal case to lay the foundation for a subsequent U-Visa or VAWA application for my client.

 Contact Our Domestic Violence Lawyer

-If you are involved in a Domestic Violence incident and have questions, call 888-6956-6169 to discuss your case with a NJ Domestic Violence Lawyer.
+If you are involved in a Domestic Violence incident and have questions, call 888-6956-6169 to discuss your case with an NJ Domestic Violence Lawyer.